 The best kind of horror shows horror in the ordinary.
 It turns the everyday into a nightmare.
-“Rosemary’s Baby” does exactly that.
+Roman Polanski’s seminal 1968 classic “Rosemary’s Baby” does exactly that.
 It is a psychological masterpiece that exposes the fear in one of life’s most common, most arduous, and most natural processes: pregnancy.

 Conceptually, pregnancy is terrifying.
 It’s why horror is full of it (“Alien”, “The Omen”, “Inside”, “The Fly II”, even “Twilight”).
 During pregnancy your body begins to change.
 Your emotions begin to swing.
-You become the host of an entirely other being inside of you – a creature inside of you; one that’s growing, feeding, kicking, waiting.
+You become the host of an entirely other being inside of you – a creature, a thing; one that’s growing, feeding, kicking, waiting.

 Rosemary and Guy are newlyweds.
 We first encounter them as they’re moving into their new Manhattan apartment.
 They get to work settling in and settling down.
 After feathering their nest, Rosemary decides that she wants a baby.
 But creepy cults and satanic rituals are brewing (literally) right around the corner.
 And they have plans for Rosemary.